-The complaint procedure is described in Administrative Guideline 2260.01B and is available in the High School Office or https://go.boarddocs.com/wi/wilmot/Board.nsf/Public all school rules.
+The complaint procedure is described in Administrative Guideline 2260.01B and is available in the High School Office or https://go.boarddocs.com/wi/wilmot/Board.nsf/Public of expression and association and to fair treatment as long as they respect those rights for their fellow students and the staff.
+Students will be expected to follow teachers' directions and obey all school rules.
 Disciplinary procedures will comply with the requirements of State and Federal law.